 Teachers will provide wherever possible (some field trips/practical work may not be able to be repeated) at least one reassessment opportunity for each internal Unit Standard/Achievement Standard.
-Students who know they will miss (or have missed) an assessment need to fill in a 'Compassionate Consideration Form' which is available from the receptionist and then return this completed form to their Year Level Dean.
+Students who know they will miss (or have missed) an assessment need to fill in a 'Compassionate Consideration Form' which is available from reception and then return this completed form to their Year Level Dean.

-Head Boy, Head Girl & Prefects
+Head Girl, Head Boy & Prefects

-The Head Boy, Head Girl and Prefects are appointed from the senior school to help with the running of the day school and to represent the school at any official functions during the year.
+The Head Girl, Head Boy and Prefects are appointed from the senior school to help with the running of the day school and to represent the school at any official functions during the year.
 It is an honour for a student to receive such an appointment.

-- All prefects will take on a range of roles. - Each prefect will also select an associate.
+- · All prefects will take on a range of roles. - Each prefect will also select an associate.